JWock82/Pynite/README.md

 # What's New?

+v0.0.53
+* `scipy` is now optional for the dense matrix solver.
+By default `PyNite` uses the sparse matrix solver.
+If you wish to use the dense matrix solver, you'll need to set the `sparse` parameter equal to `False` when you analyze a model.
+Generally, the sparse matrix solver is faster and uses less memory.
+This feature was added to improve compatibility with other programs that may not work well with `scipy`.

 v0.0.52
 * Major bug fix for quadrilaterals.
 In-plane stiffnesses were 1/4 of what they should have been.
 * Added more unit testing for plates and quadrilaterals.